North Cornwall · PL28 · Cornwall Council North

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Padstow, that work is shaped by the place itself — Padstow is a working fishing harbour on the Camel Estuary, AONB-designated, with one of the strongest period property markets in Cornwall and a tight Conservation Area covering the inner harbour, with a building stock that leans toward medieval merchant houses and Georgian harbour terraces.
+A Padstow brief starts on the street, not the screen — Padstow is a working fishing harbour on the Camel Estuary, AONB-designated, with one of the strongest period property markets in Cornwall and a tight Conservation Area covering the inner harbour, with a building stock that leans toward Georgian harbour terraces and modern coastal homes at Trevone and Trethillick.

 - Conservation Area